virtualeconomy/js-vsys/doc/api.md

 Nodes in VSYS net can expose RESTful APIs for users to interact with the chain(e.g. query states, broadcast transactions).

-## Usage with Python SDK
+## Usage with Javascript SDK

-In Python SDK we have
+In Javascript SDK we have

 - `NodeAPI` class that serves as an API wrapper for calling node APIs.
 - `APIGrp` class that represents a group of APIs that share the same prefix.